richytong/arche-static-website/README.md

 ### components/

-Put [React](https://react.dev/) components in this directory
+Put [React](https://react.dev/) components in this directory.

 ### elements/

-Put [elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) in this directory
+Put [elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) in this directory.
+You can create them easily with [Arche](https://github.com/richytong/arche).

 ## Run it locally